MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/uint-4-class.md

 ## <a name="uint_4__ctor"></a> uint_4

-Predefinito, costruttore inizializza tutti gli elementi con 0.
+Default costruttore inizializza tutti gli elementi con 0.

 ## <a name="syntax"></a>Sintassi